My Story - By Becky Baker

 Without this faith we may have bought into the prediction of the doctors who said I only three months to live.
 We knew that only God knows when we will breath our last on this earth, and although doctors have lots of knowledge, this sort of proclamation was above their pay grade.

-Update, November 2016: I wrote this original post in May of 2015.
+Update: November 2016: I wrote this original post in May of 2015.
 What has happened in the past year and a half?
-Well, I am still here and while a bit weak from a low hemo count, I have not given up my fight and never will!
+Well, I am still here and while a bit weak from a low hemo count and the cancer is beginning to take its toll, but I have not given up my fight and never will!
 I will keep fighting!
 Becky.

-Final Update, April, 2017: After living 37 months beyond what any oncologist believed possible, Becky peacefully passed to her Heavenly home on Easter Sunday morning.
+Final Update: April, 2017: After living 37 months beyond what any oncologist believed possible, Becky peacefully passed to her Heavenly home on Easter Sunday morning.
 No more pain, only joy for her now.
 One of the last things that Becky said to me was, “I’m just sorry that no one will ever remember my name.”
 I promised her then that ‘no one will ever forget your name.’
-I have tried to honor that promise with the Becky Baker Foundation and its task of providing free mammograms without ever taking one cent in donations.
-While the Foundation is now dormant, it has, and will continue to honor Becky by encouraging all women to get their mammogram today.
+I have tried to honor that promise in launching The Becky Baker Foundation with its task of providing free mammograms.
+The FDN never accepted any donations and was always personally funded.
+While the Foundation is now dormant, it has, and will continue, to honor Becky by encouraging all women to get their mammogram today.
+Rick…